hey friend,

 GLASS SHOWER WALL MAKES ROOM FEEL MORE SPACIOUS | FRENCH COUNTRY COTTAGE

-Your master bathroom should not have blah and bland slab mirrors … unless you plan to cover the entire wall with a mirror and have sconces installed into the mirror!
+Your primary bathroom should not have bland, boring slab mirrors … unless you plan to cover the entire wall with a mirror and have sconces installed into the mirror.

 beautiful & functional master bathroom scone in mirrors